Camp Odayin

 Mission Statement

-Camp Odayin provides fun, safe and supportive camp experiences and community building opportunities for young people with heart disease and their families.
+At Camp Odayin, our mission is to provide fun, safe and supportive camp experiences and community building opportunities for young people with heart disease and their families.
+Kids play.
+Worries rest.
+Fun happens.

 Impact and Programs